arnsteio/OpenSCAD-workshop-2018-02/06-advancedFunctions.md

 ~~~
 // Try doing the minkowski sum on this example
 // by removing the commenting ahead of "minkowski()"!
+// It is a very fast method of making a rounded box.
 $fn=150;
 //minkowski()
 {